JGolafshan/comp2000_2023_project/docs/Documentation.md

 3. created functions parseString, parseDouble, parseInteger.
 4. moved variables declaration of item values togather (name, desc, qty, e.c.t)   for clarity.
 5. refactored readStartingItems function removed reduntent if statment converted while loop to do-while.
+7. created a new custom exception DatabaseReaderException.java
-6. added IllegalStateException to code blocks that use system.exit(0) and removed the system.exit(0) from code.
+6. added a DatabaseReaderException to code blocks that use system.exit(0) and removed the system.exit(0) from code.

 ## What was changed
 1. Rewrite Reader.java